-There are two promising measures to rein in executive pay on Wall Street: the first is legislation to end the tax subsidy corporations get from the rest of us when they pay sky-high bonuses, and the second is a provision from Dodd-Frank that requires corporations to publicly-disclose the ratio between the salaries of their CEOs and their employees.
+There are three promising measures we support to rein in executive pay on Wall Street: the first is legislation to end the tax subsidy corporations get from the rest of us when they pay sky-high bonuses, and the second is a provision from Dodd-Frank that requires corporations to publicly-disclose the ratio between the salaries of their CEOs and their employees, and the third and newest is the “Tax Excessive CEO Pay Act, which raises the corporate tax rate on companies based on the size of the gap between the CEOs and the median worker pay.

 Current law sets a cap of $1 million on the amount that banks and other corporations are allowed to deduct for “performance based” compensation — per top executive — from the company’s taxable income.
 But the cap is only limited to a company’s CEO, CFO, and three other highest-paid employees.
 It does not extend to Wall Street traders, celebrities, and highly paid non-executives.
 As a result, banks and other corporations can deduct unlimited amounts from their taxable income for bonus compensation to these highly-paid individuals.
 Executive compensation experts have found that pay arrangements relying heavily on “performance pay” encourage managers to focus on boosting share prices in the short-term at the expense of long-term value.
 This tax loophole gives banks an incentive to perpetuate the reckless Wall Street bonus culture that was a key factor in the 2008 financial crisis.